 Health insurance companies.
 The company providing your medical insurance will ask you to provide your SSN.

 - MediCal and Medicare are government health plans and can require an SSN for enrollment.

 - Commercial insurance companies can ask for your SSN.
 Beginning with the 2015 tax year, the Affordable Care Act requires every provider of minimum essential coverage to report that coverage.
-Your health insurance company will provide Form 1095-B to you and to the Internal Revenue Service (IRS).
+Your health insurance company will provide Form 1095-B to you and to the IRS.
 The law requires SSNs to be reported on Form 1095-B. You will use the form to prepare your income tax return.
-The information will be used to verify information on your individual income tax return under the Affordable Care Act (ACA).
-If the information you provide on your tax return cannot be verified, you may receive a notice from th IRS indicating that you are liable for a shared responsibility payment under the ACA.
+The information will be used to verify information on your individual income tax return under the Affordable Care Act.

 - If you are covered by group insurance through your employer, a Mandatory Insurer Reporting Law (Section 111 of Public Law 110-173) requires insurers to report SSNs to the Centers for Medicare and Medicaid Services for both subscribers and covered dependents.
 This information is used to coordinate Medicare payments with other insurance benefits.
 However, there is no language in Section 111 itself that mandates collection or reporting of all SSNs to Medicare.
 Medicare requires only that insurers send the Medicare ID numbers of Medicare beneficiaries, and that they take appropriate steps to ensure that they tell Medicare about all the Medicare beneficiaries they also provide coverage for.